On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Revisiting the concept of physical consistency of inertial parameters of rigid bodies

-A rigid body is defined by its distribution of mass $\rho(x)\in\mathbb{R}$ in a body-fixed frame with coordinates $x\in\mathbb{R}^3$.
+A rigid body is defined by its mass density $\rho(x)\in\mathbb{R}$ in a body-fixed frame with coordinates $x\in\mathbb{R}^3$.
 Its ten inertial parameters are the mass $m\in\mathbb{R}$, the first moment of mass and the inertia matrix

 for rotation about the origin of the body-fixed frame.
 These inertial parameters are collected in the vector